-If we do not engage in acquisition activity to the extent we have in the past, we may be unable to increase our revenues at historical growth rates.
+If we do not engage in acquisition activity, we may be unable to increase our revenues at comparable market growth rates.

-Our historical revenue growth has been augmented by numerous acquisitions, and we anticipate that acquisitions may continue to be an important part of our revenue growth.
-Our future revenue growth rate may decline if we do not make acquisitions of similar size and at a comparable rate as in the past.
+Our past revenue growth has been augmented by numerous acquisitions, and we anticipate that acquisitions may be an important part of our future revenue growth.
+We may be unable to increase our revenues if we do not make acquisitions of similar size and at a comparable rate as in the past.